LabOnoM/DK.BeesGO/source/content/BSGOU-System/RNA-seq Tool Kits/SCRIB.md

   - Interactive
 ---

-**SCRIB** (Single-Cell RNA-seq Interactive Browser) is an interactive Shiny-based dashboard for single-cell transcriptomic analysis.
-It allows users to seamlessly navigate through scRNA-seq datasets, perform clustering, identify differentially expressed genes (DEGs), trace cellular trajectories (RNA velocity, CytoTRACE, STREAM), and analyze cell-cell communications (CellChat, scTensor).
+**SCRIB** (Single-Cell RNA-seq Interactive Browser) derives its name from a real human gene symbol (*SCRIB*, encoding the scribble planar cell polarity protein).
+It naturally matches our application's purpose, as a "browser" acts as an interactive explorer for single-cell transcriptomic data.
+SCRIB is an interactive Shiny-based dashboard that allows users to seamlessly navigate through scRNA-seq datasets, perform clustering, identify differentially expressed genes (DEGs), trace cellular trajectories (RNA velocity, CytoTRACE, STREAM), and analyze cell-cell communications (CellChat, scTensor).
 SCRIB is designed to natively ingest `.rds` objects processed by the upstream [[01.scRNAseqMapping]] module.

 ## §1 System Architecture